 Applications for the Newberry Library Undergraduate Seminar are currently being accepted.
-This year's seminar is entitled “Writing Migration: Chicago, Haymarket to 1968" and will be taught by Dr. Mary Hale (Newberry Library) and Prof. Elliott Gorn (Loyola University Chicago).
+This year's seminar is entitled “Inventing Mexico: Maps, Manuscripts, and Materiality, 1521-1921" and will be taught by Prof. Delia Cosentino (DePaul) and Prof. Emmanuel Ortega (UIC).
 For a full description of the course and further details, visit the Newberry Library's Undergraduate Seminar Website.

 Five Loyola undergraduates will be selected to participate in this six-credit interdisciplinary seminar, which also includes students from DePaul, Roosevelt, and the University of Illinois at Chicago.
 The seminar allows students to combine an intensive classroom experience with independent research carried out in the Newberry Library, one of the country's richest archives of primary source materials on history and culture.